Tired of the usual vacation options, like theme parks or your everyday tourist traps?

 Here are a few pro-tips he shared with us:

 1. Storage is Key

-Specifically designed for electric bikes, Hollywood Racks Sport Rider Ebike Hitch Rack folds up when not in use, tilts down for easy cargo access, and includes a keyed-alike locking hitch pin, security cable, and locking frame hooks.
+Specifically designed for electric bikes, Hollywood Racks RV Rider Ebike Rack folds up when not in use, tilts down for easy cargo access, and includes a keyed-alike locking hitch pin, security cable, and locking frame hooks.

 When you’re traversing across the country, you don’t want to be constantly worrying about how your bikes are doing.